cassioneri/calendar/README.md

 Our implementations are benchmarked against counterparts, including some of the most widely used C (glibc and Linux Kernel), C++ (boost and libc++), C# (.NET) and Java (OpenJDK and Android) libraries; and our own implementations of algorithms found in academic literature.
 Charts below suggest that our algorithms perform considerably faster than others.
+(Our algorithms were implemented in libstdc++ and should be part of gcc 11.0.)

 ![Benchmarks](https://github.com/cassioneri/calendar/blob/master/benchmarks/benchmarks.png)